The Chapel at Seaside Wedding Photography: Jan and Clark’s 30A Celebration in Santa Rosa Beach by Ryan Brenizer

 Over a career and even longer days and certainly when shooting on your own, there may be things external to the individual photo that affect the answer.
 Is it increasing the variety you provide?
 Is it showing a unique and valuable way of seeing?
 Heck, even "are you having fun along with the couple?" can matter.
 But the more important the moment, the more the needs of that individual photo take over.

-Marielle and Andy couldn’t have asked for a more perfect summer day for their wedding at the Weylin under its iconic domes.
-They kicked off the morning at The William Vale, then stole away for a quiet stroll through Domino Park with sweeping views of the NYC skyline—proof that this stretch of Williamsburg has become one of the city’s most sought-after destinations.
-It was an honor to work alongside Peter and Film Cars NY, with Slick Little Bride planning every detail to perfection and Abigail Kirsch Catering keeping everyone happily fed.
+We couldn’t have asked for a more perfect summer day for a wedding at the Weylin under its iconic domes.
+The couple kicked off the morning at The William Vale, then stole away for a quiet stroll through Domino Park with sweeping views of the NYC skyline—proof that this stretch of Williamsburg has become one of the city’s most sought-after destinations.
+It was an honor to work alongside Peter of Film Cars NY, with Slick Little Bride planning every detail to perfection and Abigail Kirsch Catering keeping everyone happily fed.
 Huge thanks to the Rous Film team for capturing the day on video and to Mod Society Music for a dance-floor soundtrack you could hear all the way in Manhattan.
 Shout-outs, too, to Book Hipstr for the photo booth, Styles on B for hair, Jen Xiixii for makeup, Fleuresque Design for florals, and NY Trolley Co. for stylishly ferrying guests between locations.

 We feel truly lucky to have been a part of Julie and Marc's incredible wedding at the Garden City Hotel.
 The sun was shining brilliantly, setting the stage for a beautiful celebration.